NathanErak/Eraks_MobAppDev/README.md

 # Eraks_MobAppDev
-This repository will contain all my mini-projects while i'm learning about Mobile App's Development on my University (UPIICSA)
+This repository will contain all my mini-projects that i'll do on my learning path about Mobile Apps Development at the University (UPIICSA)